Distributions and Euler systems for the general linear group: Introduction

+An Euler system is a useful tool in Iwasawa theory, but not many examples are known.
+The main aim is to give a method in constructing (something similar to) Euler systems (norm compatible systems).
+Using an abstract setup (using $Y$-sites), we show that any product of distributions gives rise to such a norm compatible system.
+As an application, we provide a new Euler system in the (integral) motivic cohomology grouops of Drinfeld modular schemes.

-Let us describe the contents of this introduction.
+Let us describe the contents of this Chapter.

 The main result in this book is the construction of Euler systems (a system of elements satisfying some compatibility under norm maps, more on this below) in motivic cohomology of Drinfeld modular schemes over $A$, where $A$ is the ring of integers (in Drinfeld modular context) of a global field in positive characteristic (Theorem~\ref{thm:Drinfeld Euler}).
+A less sharp version is given in Section~\ref{sec:intro Euler}.

+We discuss Euler systems and how we understand it from the automorphic side in Section~\ref{sec:intro Euler automorphic}.

 The tool ($Y$-sites) we use for the proof is provided by our paper \cite{Grids}.
 This was a category theoretic result rather than arithmetic.
 In this book, we develop more generalities concerning $Y$-sites, provide the proof of norm relation in this abstract setting (Theorem~\ref{main theorem}), and then apply it to arithmetic (the Drinfeld modular setup).

-Below, we give our motivation coming from Euler systems in Section~\ref{sec:intro Euler} without technical details.
-Then the overview of results on $Y$-sites is given in Section~\ref{sec:intro Y-sites}.
+The overview of results on $Y$-sites is given in Section~\ref{sec:intro Y-sites}.
 Having introduced the notion of $Y$-sites, we give slightly more technical overview of our result on Euler systems in Section~\ref{sec:intro Euler tech}.